yadavkapil23/url-shortener-cli/Readme.md

 ## 🚀 Deployment

-No additional deployment is required; the tool runs locally via the `shr` command.
+No additional deployment is required; the tool runs locally via the `zap` command.

 ## 🧠 Future Enhancements